 “And you coming back to this particular cafe, is that also a misunderstanding?”

 “No, I’m here on purpose.”
-Responding to my appalled expression, he explained further.
+Responding to my appalled expression, he explained.
 “Friend is always raving about this place.
-I wanted to come on my own and get something.”
+I wanted to come on my own to get something.”